dino-lite/DNX64-Python-API/README.md

 Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to obtain access to `DNX64.dll`.

-The latest version of `DNX64.dll` is v1.0.8.
+The latest version of `DNX64.dll` is v1.0.10.
+Run `python3 ./version.py` to check your DLL's version.

 If you are not using the latest one, contact your local distributor to get the latest release.

 ---